relativitydev/relativity-trace-documentation/docs/user_documentation.md

 documents that you wish to retry from the Document List and click the item in the dropdown and click `Ok` on the pop-up.
 If your browser settings prevent pop-ups please enable them for Relativity URLs.

+> **Note:** Trace Document Retry does not re-extract metadata from the document natives.
+Existing data is used to re-index, and re-run term searching and rule evaluation using the current term and rule sets.

 >  **WARNING:** The retry process can be very resource-intensive.
 Trace is optimized for ongoing and forward-looking use cases where documents are only searched once upon ingestion.
 Triggering a retry will treat affected documents as if they were brand new to Trace, clearing all previous Rule and Term
 > associations.
 If enough documents are retried at once, the system could struggle to handle the sudden influx of documents.
 Please exercise caution when using this feature.